-In order to be eligible for STAR, you must have 3 semesters remaining including the current semester.
+In order to be eligible for STAR, you must have 3 semesters remaining at the University of Iowa including the current semester.

 You must also be in good academic standing for your college, for most this is a minimum 2.5 gpa.

-The Spring 2023 application consists of a one-page essay as well as basic personal information.
-The application will close February 1st at 11:59pm.
-We will reach out to applicants regarding interviews after the deadline.
+The Fall 2023 application includes a one-page essay as well as basic personal information.
+The application will close Wednesday, September 6 at 5:00 p.m.
+We will reach out to qualified applicants regarding interviews after this deadline.